-- Food affected by Fire Retardant: Interior Health highly discourages consuming home-grown fruits and vegetables that have been affected by fire retardants.
-They should be composted or placed in the yard and garden waste for pickup. - Fridge or Freezer Disposal: If you have refrigerator or freezer units that require disposal due to a prolonged power outage, please contact the RDOS Solid Waste Management Coordinator for further instructions they cannot go directly into the landfill. - Burnt Material Disposal: Any "burnt materials" need to be placed aside for 2 weeks prior to being placed in any collection.
-Please follow the procedure for disposal and complete the required forms- please contact the RDOS Solid Waste Management Coordinator for additional support.
+- Food affected by fire retardant: Interior Health highly discourages consuming home-grown fruits and vegetables that have been affected by fire retardants.
+These items should be composted or placed in the yard and garden waste for pickup.
+Information sheet included in this package. - Fridge or freezer disposal: If you have refrigerator or freezer units that require disposal, please contact the RDOS Solid Waste Management Coordinator for further instruction.
+These items cannot go directly into the landfill. - Burnt material disposal: Any "burnt materials" need to be placed aside for 2 weeks prior to being placed in any collection.
+Please follow the procedure for disposal and complete the required forms - please contact the RDOS Solid Waste Management Coordinator for additional support.